 In 2023, Hayes produced an Evidence Analysis Research Brief on Local Injection Therapy for Cervicogenic Headache and ON.
 According to the brief, which summarized the most recent evidence, there are published studies on local injection therapy for cervicogenic headache and ON.
 The new evidence consisted of systematic reviews with and without meta-analysis.
-Furthermore, there were no randomized controlled trials (RCTs), studies evaluating the therapy, or studies evaluating treatment guided by the therapy.
-Lastly, the brief concluded that there were no position statements or guidelines for the treatment, showing that the lack of available guidance appears to confer with no or unclear support for local injection therapy.
+There were no randomized controlled trials (RCTs), evaluating the therapy, or studies evaluating treatment guided by the therapy.
+The brief concluded that there were no position statements or guidelines for the treatment, showing that the lack of available guidance appears to confer with no or unclear support for local injection therapy.

 In a 2023 randomized, double-blind, placebo-controlled study, Chowdhury and associates explored the use of greater occipital nerve blockade for preventing chronic migraine.
 The trial consisted of a baseline period of four weeks.
-Participants with chronic migraine were randomly assigned 1:1 with placebo.
+Participants with chronic migraine were randomly assigned 1:1 to the placebo.
 The participants obtained four-weekly bilateral greater occipital nerve blockades with either 2 ml of 2% (40 mg) lidocaine (active group n = 22) or 2 ml of 0.9% saline (placebo n = 22) injections for 12 weeks.
-The primary endpoint was the change from baseline across weeks 9-12 in the average number of headaches and migraine days.
+The primary endpoint was the change from baseline across weeks 9-12 in the average number of headaches and migraine days (MD).
 The key secondary endpoint was achieving a 50% reduction in headache days compared to baseline across weeks 9-12.
 Documenting and reporting serious adverse events were conducted to evaluate safety.
-The average headache and migraine days at baseline ( $\pm$ SD) were 23.4 $\pm$ 4.4 and 15.6 $\pm$ 5.7 days in the active group and 22.6 $\pm$ 5.0 and 14.6 $\pm$ 4.6 days in the placebo group, respectively.
-The active group had a considerable gain in least-squares mean reduction in the number of headaches and migraine days when compared to the placebo [-4.2 days (95% CI: -7.5 to -0.8; p = 0.018) and -4.7 days (95% CI: 7.7 to 1.7; p = 0.003), in that order].
-In the active group, 40.9% of individuals reached a $\geq$ 50% reduction in headache days versus 9.1% of those receiving a placebo (p = 0.024).
-There were 64 mild and transient adverse events were reported.
-Four-weekly greater occipital nerve blockade with 2% lidocaine for 12 weeks was superior to placebo in reducing the average number of headaches and migraine days for individuals with chronic migraine and a good tolerability profile.
+The average headache and MD at baseline (\pm SD) were 23.4 \pm 4.4 and 15.6 \pm 5.7 days in the active group and 22.6 \pm 5.0 and 14.6 \pm 4.6 days in the placebo group, respectively.
+The active group had a considerable gain in least-squares mean reduction in the number of headaches and MD when compared to the placebo [-4.2 days (95% CI: -7.5 to -0.8; p = 0.018) and -4.7 days (95% CI: 7.7 to 1.7; p = 0.003), in that order].
+In the active group, 40.9% of individuals reached a \geq 50% reduction in headache days versus 9.1% of those receiving a placebo (p = 0.024).
+There were 64 mild and transient adverse events recorded from 16 individuals in the active group and 15 in the placebo group, and no death or serious adverse events were reported.
+Four-weekly greater occipital nerve blockade with 2% lidocaine for 12 weeks was superior to placebo in reducing the average number of headaches and MD for individuals with chronic migraine and a good tolerability profile.
 The study does not represent individuals with a chronic migraine history of 2-4 preventive treatment failures, which limits the generalizability of study results.
 More robust trials with longer follow up are necessary to decide whether to use greater occipital nerve blockade to prevent chronic migraines.